Best start hiding the Halloween candy from your kids now—you’re going to need every last piece for these Candy Bar Cookies.

-Store cookies in an airtight container at room temperature for up to 1 week or freeze for up to 3 months.
-Unbaked cookie dough can be stored airtight in the refrigerator for up to one week for freshly baked cookies on demand.
+- TO STORE: Store cookies in an airtight container at room temperature for up to 1 week.
+You may also store unbaked cookie dough in an airtight container in the refrigerator for up to one week for freshly baked cookies on demand.

 - TO FREEZE: Candy bar cookies may be frozen for up to 3 months.